nothrem/SmartEmoji.php/data/README.md

 }
 ```

+Note: we could use objects instead of arrays, but in JSON the object is unordered by specification which means the order
+of the keys can be randomly changed.
+To keep order of the elements we need to use array which is always ordered in JSON.
+The above-used structure is based on Java's LinkedHashArray which can keep both order and names (key or hash) of values.

 ## Emoji
 Files named `emoji.xx.json` contain list of emoji characters and their names and keywords in given language.
 Also contains list of groups and their translations in given language.